- Meg Minard

 The ballpark is adjacent to a thriving downtown neighborhood.
 Within just blocks (walking distance – up to but no longer than a mile) are many areas to eat, drink, shop, and sleep.
 It is a very safe neighborhood in which to stroll and visit.

 Recommended places to eat in downtown Scottsdale are Karsen’s Grill (an exceptional small bar/eatery), Los Olivos Mexican Patio (Mexican and margaritas), and The Mission Old Town (modern Latin cuisine).
-Goldwater Brewery (an independent local brewery) is a half-mile walk from the stadium.
-For many other restaurants and bars in the neighborhood; check here for a directory to find others that might suit your tastes.
+Goldwater Brewery (an independent local brewery) is a half-mile walk from the stadium and sells a good variety of craft beers.
+Brat Haus is right next door to Goldwater Brewery and offers artisan sausages, Belgian fries, and 25 varieties of craft beer.
+There are many other restaurants and bars in the neighborhood; check here for a directory to find others that might suit your tastes.

-For places to spend the night, Old Town Scottsdale has many hotels; many within walking distance of Scottsdale Stadium.
-The Courtyard Scottsdale Old Town, the Holiday Inn Express, and the Comfort Inn Old Town Scottsdale are within a mile of the stadium.
+For places to spend the night, Old Town Scottsdale has many hotels, many within walking distance of Scottsdale Stadium.
+The Courtyard Scottsdale Old Town and the Holiday Inn Express are within a mile of the stadium.
 Prices during the Fall League are more affordable than during spring training.

 Besides strolling through the downtown area, other things to see and do within walking distance of the stadium are the Scottsdale Center for the Performing Arts, and the Scottsdale Museum of Contemporary Art.

 Other sports to visit when in town are the two other East Valley Fall League stadiums: Salt River Fields and Sloan Park.
-A little farther away, hockey fans can catch a Coyotes game (Glendale as of this writing), or basketball fans can watch a Suns’ game at Footprint Center downtown Phoenix.
+A little farther away, hockey fans can catch a Coyotes game, or basketball fans can watch a Suns’ game at Footprint Center in downtown Phoenix.
 Just five or so miles south of Scottsdale, fans can catch some ASU football, basketball, or soccer matches.

 Fans 3

-Attendance falls between 300 – 500 fans a game with more fans attending on weekends and as the season progresses.
-As with most AFL games, fans consist of major league scouts, retired folks, and fans of the game of baseball.
+Attendance is between 300 – 500 fans a game, with more fans attending on weekends and as the season progresses.
+As with most AFL games, fans consist of baseball scouts, retired folks, and true devotees of the game of baseball.
 You’ll see parents or grandparents of the players in the stands as well.
-It is quite easy to strike up a conversation as most fans have baseball in common.
+It is quite easy to strike up a conversation, as most fans have baseball in common.

 Access 3

 Scottsdale Stadium is located at the corner of Drinkwater Blvd and Osborn Rd in downtown Scottsdale.
 None of the major highways in Phoenix go near the stadium.
-The Loop 101 Pima Fwy is easily the closest, a few miles to the east of Scottsdale Stadium.
-The city suspended the Scottsdale Trolley service between the ballpark and downtown because of the pandemic.
+Loop 101 (Pima Fwy) is easily the closest, a few miles to the east of Scottsdale Stadium.
 Phoenix Sky Harbor International Airport is the closest airport (only nine or ten miles from the stadium).
+Check Valley Metro for bus options to the stadium.

-Serviceable bathrooms are open along the concourse near the tunnels.
+Clean, serviceable bathrooms are open along the concourse near the tunnels.
+Stadium operations automated them (touchless) during the pandemic.

 Parking is free; food is the traditional higher stadium-priced amounts.

 Scottsdale Stadium boasts the Arizona Fall League Sports Hall of Fame.
 Plaques are on the wall of the main concourse near the bathrooms on the first base side.
-Newly retired Buster Posey’s plaque is top and center of the display.
-There’s a lot of great baseball history on that wall.
+A lot of great baseball history is on that wall.

-Stadium operations play minimal music during the game and none between pitches and batters, which is a pleasant relief for the baseball purists who attend games here.
-Visitors can have conversations without having to be overheard by music.
+Stadium operations play minimal music during the game and none between pitches and at-bats, which is a pleasant relief for the baseball purists who attend games here.
+Visitors can have conversations without being drowned out by music.

 Final Thoughts

 For all the baseball purists, an Arizona Fall League game is just the ticket.
 Scottsdale Stadium provides lots of baseball and sports history.
-If in town during the season, be sure to stop by and take in nine innings.
+If in town in October or November, stop by and take in nine innings.